Lexicon

 via Martin-Löf type theory

-Types that depend on values—where the type of an expression can vary based on the value of another expression.
+Types that depend on values — where the type of an expression can vary based on the value of another expression.
 In ordinary type systems, 'list of integers' is a fixed type; in dependent type systems, 'list of length n' is a type that depends on the value n.
-This enables specifications that capture invariants impossible to express in simpler systems: 'a sorted list,' 'a matrix of dimensions m × n,' 'a proof that this number is prime.'
-Dependent types are the technical machinery underlying the fibration concept: predicates whose type depends on context, where 'best' means something different for the shopper than for the warehouse.
-In the Third Mode, dependent types formalize the context-sensitivity of meaning: a term's type (and therefore what operations are valid on it) can depend on which context is active.
+This enables specifications capturing invariants impossible to express in simpler systems: 'a sorted list,' 'a matrix of dimensions m × n,' 'a proof that this number is prime.'
+Dependent types are the technical machinery underlying fibrations: predicates whose type depends on context, where 'best' means something different for the shopper than for the warehouse.
+A term's type, and therefore what operations are valid on it, can depend on which context is active.

 The Diamond